- Monevator - https://monevator.com -

 More on cash

 Bonds are I.O.U.s issued by an entity such as a company or government.
 In exchange for your loan, the bond issuer will pay you a guaranteed stream of interest over the loan period, plus you’ll get your original stake back after an agreed number of years.
-(Unless the issuer does a Greece and defaults, that is).
+(Unless the issuer defaults, that is).

-Passive investors should only concern themselves with investment-grade bonds, and there are strong arguments to restrict your portfolio allocation solely to domestic government bonds [10].
+Passive investors should only concern themselves with investment-grade bonds, and there are strong arguments to restrict your portfolio allocation solely to high-quality government bonds.
+Doing so limits your exposure to the risk of default.
+High quality means a bond with a credit rating of AA- and above (or Aa3 in Moody’s system).

 Good